Cinnaminson Workers’ Compensation Lawyer

 If your issues cannot be settled with a mutual agreement between you and your employer, you may want to consider a formal claim petition.
 These hearings typically take place within six months of the filing date.
 Employees, witnesses, and medical professionals may be called to testify before a judge.
 Decisions made by the judge during this process are binding and can only be appealed through the Appellate Division of the Superior Court.

-Talk to an NJ workers’ comp lawyer at the Law Office of Stan Gregory today to find out how to get assistance with filing your workers’ compensation claim.
+Talk to a Cinnaminson Workers’ compensation lawyer at the Law Office of Stan Gregory today to find out how to get assistance with filing your workers’ compensation claim.

 In the State of New Jersey, there are four types of workers’ compensation benefits.